A. What documents do you need for the Visa

 Fill the part until the signature.
 Fill in everything that I have marked in the image below.

 Make sure that you fill in the section that asks for the address in Thailand.
 They are very particular about this.
-Fill in the name of the hotel you are staying at.
-If I am staying in multiple hotels in multiple cities, I will fill in the hotel where I am staying first (or the hotel where I am staying the longest).
+Write In the name of the hotel you are staying at.
+If I am staying in multiple hotels in various cities, I will write in the hotel where I am staying first (or the hotel where I am staying the longest).
 If I am staying at a friend or a relative’s place, I will fill in their address.

 A2.
-Your passport – Your passport needs to be valid for at least six months from the day you enter Thailand.
-If you have less than six months validity left on your passport, the airline counter at your home airport (and the immigration guys at your home country) may not allow you to board the flight.
-Thai visa and the immigration stamps take up one full page so you need at least one empty page.
+Your Passport – Your passport needs to be valid for at least six months from the day you enter Thailand.
+If you have less than six months validity left on your passport, the airline counter at your home airport (and the immigration guys in your home country) may not allow you to board the flight.
+Thai visa and the immigration stamps take up one full page, so you need at least one empty page.

 A4.
 Arrival-Departure card

 The back leaf of the first page has additional questions.
-The From/Port of embarkation is the city where you started your journey.
+The From/Port of Embarkation is the city where you started your journey.
 Next City is the immediate next destination after Bangkok.
-So if you are going to say Phuket after Bangkok, then you could write Phuket.
-If you are only staying in Bangkok and going back to your home city (or the city you started your journey from) then put that city.
+So if you are going to say Phuket after Bangkok, write Phuket.
+If you are only staying in Bangkok and going back to your home city (or the city you started your journey from), then write in that town.